vshn/kaniko-builder/README.md

 `debug` (see [`push-stable.yaml`](.github/workflows/push-stable.yaml)).
 The `debug` tag is subsequently used for VSHN's [AppFlow](https://www.vshn.ch/en/solutions/appflow/) customers and other products.
+The auto merge to push the stable tag after a grace period is disabled for now.

 ### Stopping the Rollout